frkim/azlinuxdesktopvm/README.md

 ```

 # Step #3 - Remove all unused old kernels
-Run the following to remove them:
+Run the following to remove the unused old kernels:

 ```bash
 sudo apt --purge autoremove
 ```

 Make sure you install update-manager-core package
-We need to install the Update Manager on server as it may or man not installed on your box:
+After updating Ubuntu server, run the commands below to install update-manager-core if it is not already installed.

 ```bash
 sudo apt install update-manager-core
 ```

-Step #4 - Upgrade Ubuntu Linux to latest LTS
+Step #4 - Upgrade to latest LTS
 Execute the following command:

 ```bash